The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor: Introduction

 is the so-called \emph{carefree constant}.
 It arises from counting \emph{carefree couples}, namely pairs $(a,b)$ of coprime positive integers with $a$ square-free.
 In particular, the number of carefree couples $(a,b)$ with $a,b\leq X$ is equal to $\P X^2 + O(X\log X)$.\end{remark}

+\begin{remark} Although Theorem \ref{real split MT} is given in terms of real densities, for any finite set of primes $\mathfrak{P}$ we can impose any number of congruence conditions modulo $p^k$ for $p \in \mathfrak{P}$ and the asymptotic formula in the theorem will still be valid (even if the main term becomes zero).
+This is because our square-free sieve provides the necessary tail estimate.
+In particular, we can count the number of such quartic fields having specified splitting behaviour at any finite number of primes. \end{remark}

+Comparing Theorem \ref{real split MT} with the main theorem of \cite{ASVW} we see two features.
+Firstly, Theorem \ref{real split MT} provides an asymptotic formula for a subfamily which is \emph{zero-density}.
+In general, one expects that the distribution behavior in such thin families to be different from a `large' family (having positive density).
+Secondly, our Theorem \ref{real split MT} preserves an essential feature of the main theorem in \cite{ASVW}: the main term can be given in terms of a natural Euler product. \\

-It is curious that, when sorted by the number of real embeddings, the distribution of $D_4$-fields with monogenic cubic resolvent and that of all $D_4$-fields do not agree.
-As can be seen from \cite[Theorem 1]{ASVW}, the proportions of $D_4$-fields having $4,2,$ and $0$ real embeddings ordered by conductor are $1/3$, $1/2$, and $1/6$, respectively.
-However, the proportions of $D_4$-fields with monogenic cubic resolvent having $4,2,$ and $0$ real embeddings are $20.710 \dots \%,29.289 \dots \%$, and $1/2$, respectively, by Theorem~\ref{real split MT} above.\\
+It is interesting to note that when sorted by the number of real embeddings, the distribution of all quartic $D_4$-fields and that of quartic $D_4$-fields with monogenic cubic resolvent do not agree.
+As can be seen from \cite{ASVW}, the proportions of all quartic $D_4$-fields having $4,2,$ and $0$ real embeddings ordered by conductor are $1/3$, $1/2$, and $1/6$, respectively.
+However, by Theorem~\ref{real split MT} above, the proportions of quartic $D_4$-fields with monogenic cubic resolvent having $4,2,$ and $0$ real embeddings are $20.710 \dots \%,29.289 \dots \%$, and $1/2$, respectively.
+Thus, Theorem \ref{real split MT} can be viewed as a demonstration of the phenomenon that \emph{global restrictions} on sets of rings and fields change the Cohen-Lenstra heuristics in ways that local restrictions do not.
+Indeed, we expect that the distribution of monogenic rings to be different than the distribution of generic rings of fixed rank. \\

-It is natural to ask what happens when the quartic fields are ordered by discriminant.
-If we count $V_4$-fields instead, where $V_4$ denotes the Klein group, then we have an exact asymptotic formula.
-But if we count $D_4$-fields, then we are only able to obtain a lower bound which we suspect is the correct order of magnitude as well as an upper bound which is slightly larger.
-More precisely, for $G\in\{V_4,D_4\}$ and for $X>0$, let $N_G'(X)$ be the number of isomorphism classes of quartic $G$-fields $L$ with monogenic cubic resolvent such that $|\mbox{disc}(L)|<X$.
+It is natural to ask what happens when the quartic fields with monogenic cubic resolvent are ordered by discriminant rather than conductor.
+If we count quartic $V_4$-fields, where $V_4$ denotes the Klein group, then we can prove an exact asymptotic formula using a result of Stewart and the second author \cite{SX}.
+However, if we count quartic $D_4$-fields, then we are only able to get a lower bound, which we suspect has the correct order of magnitude, and a slightly larger upper bound.
+For $G\in\{V_4,D_4\}$, let $N_G'(X)$ be the number of isomorphism classes of quartic $G$-fields $L$ with monogenic cubic resolvent such that $|\mbox{disc}(L)|<X$.
 Again by (\ref{correspondence}), equivalently $N_G'(X)$ is the number of $\GL_2(\bZ)$-equivalence classes of integral and irreducible binary quartic forms $F$ with $Q_F$ maximal and $\Gal(F)\simeq G$ such that $|\Delta(F)|<X$.
-We then have the following theorems.
+Then, we have the following theorems:

 \begin{theorem} We have

 \end{theorem}

 \begin{theorem} We have